Activities and Amenities

 OverviewWhisky Camp, built in the 1940s, was the summer home of a fireguard whose primary duties were firefighter, relief lookout, phone line and trail maintenance and fire prevention.

 The Bunchgrass, Elkhorn and Beaver Creek trails leave from Whisky Camp for hiking or horseback riding.
 Additional activities include mountain biking, birding, wildlife viewing and photography.
-In the winter guests enjoy snowshoeing, cross-country skiing and snowmobiling.
+In the winter guests enjoy snowshoeing, cross-country skiing and snowmobiling (trails closed due to wildfire damage and public safety, please call the Tiller Ranger Station for current updated information).

 This two-room cabin is equipped with one double bed and two single beds with foam pad mattresses.
-Amenities inside the cabin include a heater, a lantern, a cooking stove with oven and a refrigerator, all powered by propane, which is provided.
-Outdoors, a picnic table, campfire ring, grill and vault toilet are provided.
+Amenities inside the cabin include a wall heater, lights, a cook stove with oven and a refrigerator, all powered by propane, which is provided.
+Outdoors, picnic tables, campfire ring, outdoor grill (not propane) and vault toilet are provided.
 An area for pitching a tent is also on-site.

 Visitors may want to take some time to visit nearby Crater Lake National Park for a glimpse into the area's fascinating geological and cultural history.